-- A contract of insurance, which provides for periodic payments on a regular basis during the lifetime of a particular person, or for a fixed period.
+- A contract of insurance, which provides for periodic payments on a regular basis during the lifetime of a particular person, or for a fixed period such as 20, 30, or 40 years.

 - Deferred Annuity

-- An annuity with a payment start date that is some time in the future.
+- An annuity with a payment start date that is several years in the future.

 - Impaired Annuity